 Note: State laws are always changing through legislative, judicial, or other means.
 While FindLaw works hard to ensure the accuracy of its legal resources, it's a good idea to thoroughly research the law or check with an attorney to make sure you have the most recent information.

 Louisiana DWI Resources

-Get a Free Case Review from a Louisiana DWI Lawyer
+Get Help With Your Case From a Louisiana DWI Lawyer

 If your BAC level is recorded at 0.08 percent or higher, you will be arrested and likely charged for a DWI in Louisiana.
 But if the breath analysis machine was malfunctioning or the officer pulled you over without probable cause, to give a couple of examples, you may be able to evade conviction with a good attorney.
 But even if that's not the case, an attorney will work on your behalf to help soften the landing of a difficult situation.
-Get started by having a Louisiana DWI lawyer review your case for free.
+Get started today by reaching out to a Louisiana DWI attorney in your neighborhood.